JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 end)
 ```

 The above has a time complexity of `O(n^2)` algorithm in just 3 lines.
-This code can hide deep in a LiveView or LiveComponent callstack and degrade your app's performance significantly.
+The entire list of departments must be iterated in `Enum.reduce` and then again, for each department, in `Enum.find`.
+This code can hide deep in a LiveView or LiveComponent callstack and degrade application performance significantly.

 ### What to do instead